mleku/signr/README.md

 will print something like this:

+    signr

-    signr - A command line interface for generating, importing, signing, verifying and managing keys used with the Nostr protocol.
+    A command line interface for generating, importing, signing, verifying and managing keys used with the Nostr protocol.

-    Designed to function in a similar way to ssh-keygen in that it keeps the keychain in a user directory with named key pairs and a configuration file.
+    Designed to function in a similar way to ssh-keygen in that it keeps the keychain in a user directory with named key as pairs of files and a configuration file.

     Usage:
       signr [command]

     Available Commands:
-      completion  Generate the autocompletion script for the specified shell gen         Generate a new nostr key
+      anchor       generate required info to anchor a hash and signature on chain completion   Generate the autocompletion script for the specified shell delete       delete a named key
+      gen          Generate a new nostr key
       help         Help about any command
       import       Import a secret key
-      listkeys    List the keys in the keychain set         Set configuration values from the CLI sign        Generate a signature on a file verify      check that a file matches a signature
+      listkeys     List the keys in the keychain set          Set configuration values from the CLI sign         Generate a signature on a file or hash verify       check that a file matches a signature verifyanchor validate an on-chain anchor incription

     Flags:
+      -c, --color     prints more things
       -h, --help      help for signr
       -v, --verbose   prints more things